vivekapplications/docsify-webpage/README.md

 ### Node.js

 1. Node.js helps the docsify in making content available on the server side.
 In case the website is hosted on a remote server and being searched( by a user ) using Google search engine via website's domain name, provided the website is built using docsify, the node.js helps in making the content of the website available on the Google web server side smoothly.

 2. Node.js also helps the docsify in running local development server.
 This local server allows the user to preview and develop the document locally on his computer before deploying it to the production environment.

 3. Node.js ensures the cross-platform compatibility of the projects developed using docsify.
 This means that the website developed using docsify on one platform ( operating system ) can be easily shared and run on different platforms.

 4. Node.js supports the use of plugins in the docsify.

 5. Docsify take the help of node.js during the build and compilation process.

    Major points included in the build & compilation process are mentioned below.

    a.
 Conversion of Markdown files into HTML to deliver the content as a webpage.

    b.
 Navigation & Sidebar generation for structuring the documentation layout.

    c.
-Achor tags & header links to facilitate easy navigation within the document.
+Anchor tags & header links to facilitate easy navigation within the document.

    d.
 Injection of scripts for dynamic behaviour of the website such as live reloading, search functionality & smooth scrolling.
    To inject scripts user has to mention the script within the script tags in the HTML file.
    Once the script gets mentioned the docsify makes the website interactive and dynamic.

    e.
 Local server setup to preview the webpage during the development phase.

    f.
 After completion of the build process, the compiled content is ready for deployment on the web servers or hosting platform.

 ### Node Package Manager

 1. Docsify is one of the libraries of JS.
 It may have dependencies on other JS libraries or tools.
 NPM helps the docsify user to install and manage those required dependencies.
 So it helps in dependency management.

 2. NPM allows the user to specify the version of docsify and its dependencies on a file named 'package.json'.
 This file is available in the project made by the user.
 NPM ensures that everyone working on the same project uses the same version, reducing compatibility issues.

 3. NPM helps in script execution which is used to automate various tasks related to the project, such as starting the local development server, building the documentation & deploying the website.

 4. NPM also helps in initializing a new project made using docsify.